AmandaAlecrim/AmandaAlecrim/README.md

 -->

 - 🔭 I’m currently working on Web development
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# and Python
 - 😄 Pronouns: She/her 💅
-- ⚡ Fun fact: I aways have a lot of games to play but i never play them because I'm indecisive 🤡
+- ⚡ Fun fact: I love indie games so much that sometimes I accumulate several just to support the company and forget to play them 🤡

 <br>